reLosy@(reScratches) reLosy@(reScratches) reLosy@(reScratches)

-reLosy (reScratchers)
+reLosy (reScratches)

 “The journey of scratch cards doesn’t end with a win.
 That’s just the beginning!
 We are the first lottery company in the world to upcycle scratch cards.
 We have decided to produce modern, high-quality products from old winning and unsold scratch cards.
 And we’re just getting started.”